provanpm/Park-Finder/README.md

 #### Dependencies

-Park search data are available and accessible.
+Park search data is available and accessible.

 #### Assumptions

-Scientific names are stated in Latin.
+Desired locations are in the United States

-Common names are stated in English.
+Park names / locations are stated in English.

 #### Examples

 1.1

 **Given** a feed of plant data is available

 **Given** GPS details are available

 **When**

 -	Select the plant Asimina triloba